 If you haven’t grown your own raspberries before, you may be surprised at how easy it is to get a good crop.
 For more information about growing raspberries and other soft fruit, have a look at our free guide, how to grow soft fruit.

 Pruning raspberries and other fruit is made easier with one of our Best Buy secateurs.
-We tested 15 pairs of secateurs to find the best ones, as well as those we wouldn’t recommend.
-Read our review of secateurs to find out more.
+We’ve tested over 30 pairs of secateurs to find the best ones, as well as those we wouldn’t recommend.
+Read our review of secteurs to find out more.